matianfu/noloser/README.md

 # noloser
-noloser is my first project on allwinner platform
+noloser is my first project on allwinner platform.

+This is a KiCAD project.